Here you will find answers to some of the main questions asked by our guests. Don’t hesitate to contact us if you need help!

 In Futangue there is any number of different excursions available, depending on the time of year and the weather conditions.

-The Park contains a network of more than 100km of trails for hiking and mountain biking, which spans one of the most impressive and well-conserved temperate forests you will ever have access to.
-You will also be able to appreciate the beautiful lagoons and mountain peaks, together with spectacular views across to the volcanoes of the Patagonian Andes.
+The Park contains a network of more than 100 km of trails for hiking and mountain biking, which spans one of the most impressive and well-conserved temperate forests you will ever have access to.
+You will also be able to appreciate the beautiful lakes and mountain peaks, together with spectacular views across to the volcanoes of the Patagonian Andes.
 The landscape also offers large lava fields, rivers and stunning waterfalls.
 Another of the principal characteristics belonging to the Park is the abundant biodiversity of flora and fauna.
 Take a look at our photo gallery.

 There is network coverage in the majority of the lower areas of the Park or the meadows nearest to the Park entrances.
 It is also possible to secure a signal in some of the higher areas where there is normally no coverage, but it is cut off in the forest.
 The Hotel itself offers Wi-Fi service but this does not extend to the Park.